developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 * "TOGGLE_SCANNING" - to toggle between start scanning and stop scanning

 ###RETURN VALUES
-None.
+(None)

-Error and debug messages will be logged to the Android logging system, which then can be viewed and filtered by the logcat command.
-You can use logcat from an ADB shell to view the log messages, e.g.
+Error and debug messages are logged to the Android logging system, which can be viewed and filtered by the logcat command.
+Use logcat from an ADB shell to view the log messages:

+	:::term
 	$ adb logcat -s DWAPI

-Error messages will be logged for invalid actions and parameters
+Error messages are logged for invalid actions and parameters.

 ###EXAMPLE